- Optimizely Web Experimentation

 Change the statistical significance setting

-The statistical significance setting is listed under Settings > Advanced.
+To change the statistical setting, go to Settings > Advanced.
 After you adjust the setting, scroll down and click Save.
 Allow a few minutes for the new setting to take effect.

-- The primary goal is not impacted by the secondary goals and secondary goals are not impacted by primary goals.
+The primary and secondary metrics are not impacted by the secondary goals and secondary goals are not impacted by primary metrics.

-- If you add many goals and variations that have tiny to no improvement, then it will take longer to reach significance on all your secondary goals.
+- If you add many metrics and variations that have tiny to no improvement, then it will take longer to reach significance on all your secondary goals.

-- If you add goals and variations that have large improvements, it makes it easier (faster) to find winners and losers overall.
+- If you add metrics and variations that have large improvements, it makes it easier (faster) to find winners and losers overall.

-- If all your goals and variations have roughly the same improvement, it will take roughly the same time to find winners and losers no matter how large the group.
+- If all your metrics and variations have roughly the same improvement, it will take roughly the same time to find winners and losers no matter how large the group.

 - This removes the hidden risks associated with testing more goals and variations because no matter how many you test, you will now see a correctly adjusted statistical significance.

-- When swapping out the primary goal, this by itself actually does not trigger a recalculation of the results on this goal as the new primary.
+When swapping out the primary goal, this by itself does not trigger a recalculation of the results on this goal as the new primary.